microsoftgraph/msgraph-sdk-design/graph-kiota/graph-kiota.md

 PageIterator(service, response)
 ```

 - The service library should extend the capabilities of the core library, that is, a user using service client should not require to create or use a core client to access any functionality.
 - This can be achieved by maintaining a parent abstract class for the core and the service client.

+### More questions

+- Does the generated ApiClient have to be tightly coupled with the generated request builders?
+Should it always be tightly coupled?
+[MEM] I ask as there could be scenarios where the request builders are not necessary and the client developers just wants the Kiota.Core functionality in the client, and will use client.requestUrl<Response>.Get();